MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 * Identical UWP + Exclusive Resource Application (ERA) headers for a more convenient cross-plat development experience.

 This document details the similarities between Game Chat 1 and Game Chat 2 and how to migrate from Game Chat 1 to the Game Chat 2 C++ API.
-If you are interested in migration from Game Chat 1 to the Game Chat 2 WinRT API, it is suggested that you read this document to understand how to map Game Chat 1 concepts to Game Chat 2, and then see [Using Game Chat 2 WinRT Projections](live-using-game-chat-2-winrt.md) for the patterns specific to WinRT.
+If you are interested in migration from Game Chat 1 to the Game Chat 2 WinRT API, it is suggested that you read this document to understand how to map Game Chat 1 concepts to Game Chat 2, and then see [Using the Game Chat 2 C# API with WinRT projections](live-using-game-chat-2-winrt.md) for the patterns specific to WinRT.

 The sample code for the original Game Chat in this document uses C++/CX.